Children, Young People & Families Practice Programme

 Programme structure & key information

 The programme runs across six Saturdays, delivered monthly from September to February, and combines theory, discussion and applied experiential learning throughout.
-Alongside the teaching days, participants will complete an integrated 60-hour placement, helping them build confidence, competence and readiness for real-world CYP practice.
+Alongside the teaching days, participants will complete an integrated 60-hour placement, helping them build confidence, competence and readiness for real-world practice with children, young people and families.

 | Programme dates